Strengthening air cargo security

-Security is a critical element the of the air cargo supply chain which is vital to world trade.
-Despite the fact that air cargo industry has an excellent track record on security, recent events have raised some concerns.
-Regulators and industry are willing to work together to further secure the air cargo supply chain while ensuring the vital flow of commerce.
+Security is a critical element the of the air cargo supply chain.
+Regulators and industry are working together to further secure the supply chain while ensuring the flow of commerce.

-To ensure that the experiences and constraints of the airline industry are considered in the development of effective aviation security regulations, IATA set up the Cargo Security Task Force (CSTF).
+IATA set up the Cargo Security Task Force (CSTF) to ensure that the experiences and constraints of the airline industry are considered in the development of effective security regulations.

 To support regulators and strengthen supply chain security, IATA and the industry are working on the following main initiatives: